mcfletch/2daypython/lists.rst

     AttributeError: 'tuple' object has no attribute 'append'

-We *normally* don't use tuples like this, we normally use tuples as a way to pack together things in a "lightweight structure" or "object", so in :doc:`heartclick` we used a tuple to store a direction:
+We *normally* don't use tuples like this, we normally use tuples as a way to pack together things in a "lightweight structure" or "object".
+So if you want to represent a pair of coordinates `(x,y)` you might use a tuple of floating-point values.

 .. doctest::